DosComas/SauceDemo-Shop-Test-Automation/README.md

-# SauceDemo Shop Test Automation
+# SauceDemo Shop Test Automation with Page Objects

 This project is an automation testing suite for the SauceDemo Shop web application, built using **Playwright** and **TypeScript**.
+It leverages **Page Objects** to improve test reusability and maintainability.

 The tests cover critical workflows such as login, adding items to the cart, and completing the checkout process.

-The suite is configured to run tests across different browsers and screen sizes, with detailed HTML reports generated for easy tracking of test results.
+The suite is configured to run across different browsers and screen sizes, with detailed HTML reports generated for easy tracking of test results.

 # Setup Instructions